 Turn ON autosave, you can't go back once it's completed.

 Enable the auto-save to camera roll function.
-That way you can save it, edit it, and possibly reuse on your YouTube or other channel.
+That way you can save it, edit it, and possibly reuse it on your YouTube or another channel.

 Periscope is connected to Twitter, so do some research on your Twitter audience to find out when they're most engaged with your posts.
 I broadcast one last week, and while I have a lot to learn, I had about 250 people join me on a Friday afternoon.
 Every new social medium takes time to build so be patient.

-Here is a four minute excerpt from my twenty-minute scope.
-As you can see, since it is made on your smartphone, notifications will show up if you forget to turn them off like I did.
+Here is a four-minute excerpt from my 20-minute scope.
+As you can see, since it is made on your smartphone, notifications will show up if you forget to turn them off as I did.

-Here’s an excerpt of my first Periscope broadcast and follow me @TheRetailDoctor
+Here’s an excerpt of my first Periscope broadcast - now on Vimeo - follow me @TheRetailDoctor